fynnfluegge/codeqai/README.md

 ## 🌟 Contributing

+If you are missing a feature or facing a bug don't hesitate to open an issue or raise a PR.
+Any kind of con&&tribution is highly appreciated!

 To build and run the project in development mode make sure to have `conda`, `conda-lock` or `poetry` installed.

 By using `conda` run: